RobertoPrevato/PyAzBlob/README.md

 * uses official [Microsoft Azure Storage SDK for Python](https://github.com/Azure/azure-storage-python), which automatically handles chunked upload of files greater than 64MB

 ## Note about lack of parallelism
-This console application is **intentionally** made to upload files one by one, synchronously.
-This decision is not due to lack of technical knowledge, but consciuosly taken to limit number of web requests to Azure Storage service and the consumption of upload bandwidth.
-Most private users don't have great upload speed from their IP, anyway.
+This console application is **intentionally** designed to upload files one by one, synchronously.
+This decision is not due to lack of technical knowledge: it's taken to limit the number of web requests to Azure Storage service and the consumption of upload bandwidth from client's side.
+Most private users don't have great upload speed from their internet providers, anyway.
+This application is primarily intended for operations that happen _una tantum_, like transferring files from local file system to Azure Blob Storage, to save space on hard drives or having backups.

 ## Use cases
 * save space in other locations, transferring files to Azure Cloud
 * creation of backups in Azure Cloud
+* you have an MSDN subscription from work, free credit to spend on Azure Cloud, and a backup to do
+* saving money, storing files in Azure Storage (it is [*really* convenient](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/), in my opinion)

 ## Requirements
 * Python 3.4 =>